mobilecoinofficial/forest/README.md

 ```
 Signal-cli will output a timestamp and you should receive a message on your phone.

-If your having trouble registering with this method, there's [a more thorough walkthrough on the Signal-cli wiki](https://github.com/AsamK/signal-cli/wiki/Registration-with-captcha).
+If your having trouble registering with this method, there's [a more thorough walkthrough on the signal-cli wiki](https://github.com/AsamK/signal-cli/wiki/Registration-with-captcha).

 ## Running Hellobot ##